mobxjs/mobx-state-tree/docs/API/README.md

 **Returns:** [IModelType](interfaces/imodeltype.md)<`PA` & `PB`, `OA` & `OB`, `_CustomJoin`<`FCA`, `FCB`>, `_CustomJoin`<`FSA`, `FSB`>>

-Composes a new model from one or more existing model types.
+`types.compose` - Composes a new model from one or more existing model types.
 This method can be invoked in two forms: Given 2 or more model types, the types are composed into a new Type.
 Given first parameter as a string and 2 or more model types, the types are composed into a new Type with the given name

 **Type parameters:**